- Security >

 - The values in this field have low cardinality, making them susceptible to a frequency analysis attack if you encrypted them deterministically.

-You must encrypt the medicalRecords
+You must encrypt the medicalRecords field with random encryption

 as does not support deterministic

-encryption of fields of type array
+encryption of fields of type array.

 Tip